-Operating Expenses.
-Operating expenses decreased by \$807, or 3.9%, from \$20,793 for the year ended December 31, 2014 to \$19,986 for the current year.
-The 2015 expense level primarily reflects higher research and development spending resulting from intensified new product development activities for both businesses in response to a marked increase in quoting requests and a \$150 non-cash impairment charge related to our McDowell Research Corporation trademark to reflect government and defense industry timing delays in the awarding of large contracts experienced over the last few years.
-These expenses were more than offset by our continued efforts to reduce more discretionary general administrative and selling expenses.
-Overall, operating expenses as a percentage of revenues decreased from 31.3% in 2014 to 26.2% in 2015 due to the combination of higher revenues and lower expenses in 2015.
-Amortization expense associated with intangible assets related to our acquisitions was \$235 for 2015 (\$105 in selling, general and administrative expenses and \$130 in research and development costs), compared with \$305 for 2014 (\$129 in selling, general, and administrative expenses and \$176 in research and development costs).
-Research and development costs were \$5,603 in 2015, an increase of \$270 or 5.1%, from the \$5,333 reported in 2014.
-Selling, general, and administrative expenses decreased \$1,227, or 7.9%, to \$14,233 for the year ended December 31, 2015 from \$15,460 for the year ended December 31, 2014, reflecting on-going actions to reduce discretionary general and administrative expenses and a greater focus on selling expenses to align with growth opportunities.
+Overall, operating expenses as a percentage of revenues were 25.9% for the year ended December 31, 2016 compared to 26.2% for the comparable 2015 period.
+Amortization expense associated with intangible assets related to our acquisitions increased to \$503, including \$323 for Accutronics, for the year ended December 31, 2016 (\$303 in selling, general and administrative expenses and \$200 in research and development costs), compared with \$235 for the year ended December 31, 2015 (\$105 in selling, general, and administrative expenses and \$130 in research and development costs).
+Research and development costs were \$5,946 in 2016, an increase of \$343, or 6.1%, from \$5,603 reported in 2015.
+The increase is comprised of \$534 of research and development costs (including intangible asset amortization of \$106) incurred by Accutronics, partially offset by a decrease of \$191 primarily representing discretionary spending reductions.
+Selling, general, and administrative expenses increased \$1,166 or 8.2%, from \$14,233 for the year ended December 31, 2015 to \$15,399 for the year ended December 31, 2016.
+The increase is fully attributable to the inclusion of Accutronics results and the one-time direct acquisition costs which contributed \$2,348 (including intangible asset amortization of \$217) of selling, general and administrative expenses for the 2016 period, partially offset by continued actions in the core businesses to reduce discretionary expenses.
 For 2015, we recorded a non-cash impairment charge of \$150 to reduce the book value of our McDowell Research Corporation trademark.
-The trademark impairment charge is based on compliance with U.S. Generally Accepted Accounting Principles ("U.S. GAAP"), and resulted from taking into account timing delays in the awarding by government/defense customers in recent years of certain large projects in our Communications Systems pipeline.
+The 2015 trademark impairment charge was based on compliance with U.S. Generally Accepted Accounting Principles ("U.S. GAAP"), and resulted from taking into account timing delays in the awarding by government/defense customers in recent years of certain large projects in our Communications Systems pipeline.

 Other Income (Expense).
-Other income (expense) totaled (\$180) for the year ended December 31, 2015, compared to (\$359) for the year ended December 31, 2014.
-Interest expense, net of interest income, increased \$40 from \$205 during 2014 to \$245 during 2015, as a result of the cost to insure certain non-U.S. accounts receivable in the first half of 2015 in accordance with our Credit Facility with PNC.
-Miscellaneous income (expense) amounted to \$65 for 2015 as compared to (\$154) in 2014 primarily due to transactions impacted by changes in foreign currencies relative to the strengthening of the U.S. dollar and other currencies.
+Other (expense) totaled (\$183) for the year ended December 31, 2016 compared to (\$180) for the year ended December 31, 2015.
+Interest and financing expense, net of interest income, increased \$18 to \$263 for 2016 from \$245 for 2015, as a result of one-time costs of \$48 associated with the acquisition of Accutronics.
+Miscellaneous income amounted to \$80 for 2016 compared with \$65 for 2015, primarily due to transactions impacted by foreign currency fluctuation between the U. S. Dollar, Pound Sterling and the Euro.